We're Going On Strike!

 In the UK cuts to the NHS, cuts to mental health, cuts to domestic violence services, and the inhumanity of universal credit is putting a greater strain on women’s lives.
 Irish women are still denied acceptable access to safe abortions in Northern Ireland.
-In the US Trump, Pence, and the Republican Congress have made their anti-woman agenda clear.

 On March 8, International Women’s Day, we are joining many women across the world on strike in solidarity with the myriad of oppressions and discrimination faced by women and non-binary people.

 We will also be donating 10% of the sales from our sales in February to the strike fund.
 See all the feminist books included in our Red Sale here.
 Read more about the strike in the UK here and the US here.

 The Women’s Strike is about refusing all the work that women do – whether paid work in offices and factories, or unpaid domestic work in homes, communities and bedrooms.

 The Women’s Strike will occur on International Women’s Day.
 We join a new international women’s movement, which has only grown in strength and determination since exploding onto the streets in recent years.
 From Argentina to Poland, from Ireland to Mexico, women are making connections, building alliances and taking action against our current conditions of womanhood.

 The Women’s Strike rejects the decades of economic inequality, criminalization and policing, racial and sexual violence, and endless global war and terrorism.

 The Women’s Strike is a strike for solidarity between women – women of colour, indigenous, working class, disabled, migrant, Muslim, lesbian, queer and trans women.
 On 8 March, in cities and towns across the UK we will meet each other on the streets and strike against a system of power that keep us isolated and divided from one another.